Nav2510/ngx-form-lib/projects/ngx-form-lib/README.md

 5. Button
 6. Dropdown

-## Style error fix

-If you find breaking style with material form just install `peer dependencies` manually and rerun the project.

-## Next release version features
+# Features and releases
+### Current features

-1. Field dependencies
+1. Dynamic components
-2. Form dependencies
+2. Field Dependencies
-3. Facets (hidden, disable, set value)
+3. Facets implementations (hidden, disable, set value)

+### Next release version features

+1. Form dependencies

-## Further help
+# Further help

 To get more help, issues or any suggestions for the `ngx-form-lib` mail to  `navdeep.dev2510@gmail.com` with subject `ngx-form-lib`.